 Each house hold feeds and gives drinks t the Grampuses as well which turns the event into a highly social and bonding endeavour.

-It is to note that the group I followed refuses ti take part in the "organised "parade in the town that requires each group of Krampuses to walk from A to B - a tourist show devoid of interaction that they do not resonate with.
-They feel it is not represenative of the spirit and purpose of the tradition, which they want to keep intact.
+It is to note that the group I followed refuses to take part in the "organised "parade in the town in 2017 that requires each group of Krampuses to walk from A to B - a tourist show devoid of interaction that they do not resonate with.
+They feel it is not representative of the spirit and purpose of the tradition, which they want to keep intact.